okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Timeout behavior

-After receiving the Okta request, if there is a response timeout or error, the end-user can't sign in, and the password is not imported.
+If the external service times out after receiving an Okta request, the end-user can't sign in, and the password is not imported.

 ## Sample JSON payload of request